 1.)
 Self-care.
 You’ve heard it before.
 You’ll hear it again.
 But girl, make time for yourself.
 Allow a trusted member of your village to watch the baby as you rest, get your hair done, travel, experience new food, take a risk, spend time with your partner and friends.
 You need those things.
 The best mom is a mom who is a whole, happy, healthy, individual.
 Find out what that looks like for you and give yourself time to explore that woman.

 2.)
 Service.
 I highly encourage all moms to volunteer, give back, get involved in a local organization.
 This can be done during your alone time or with your baby.
 It really could be as simple as searching for a woman in need of your child’s old clothes.
 Remember you are lucky, blessed, and balanced.

 There will be times you will wish something was different.
 There will be moments you’ll want to walk out of your job, pick up your baby and just pray you hit the PowerBall.
 There will be times you will burn the food because the baby miraculously learned how to undo something childproofed while you were on a conference call.

-I’m not sure if I’ve mentioned it, but there will be lots of tears.
-You have a lot of your plate because you deserve to eat well!
+Did I mention there may be lots of tears?
+You have a lot on your plate because you deserve to eat well!
 You get to model how a feminine working woman can bring home money and raise happy children.
-While there may be times that are hard, you, working momma, are a boss.
+While there may be hard times, you, working momma, are a boss.
 The universe will guide you to balance.
 There’s plenty of tips and advice, but motherhood is about trust.
 Trust that you can hustle and love.
 Trust that you caring for yourself is not selfish.
 Trust that the life you’re working towards takes work and trust and believe that you’re already good at that.
 Work it out, girl!